jacebenson/jace.pro/content/post/2018-04-16-updating-oob-things/index.md

 This is something I've been told differently how to manage out of the box records.
 I go over the pros and cons of them here.

-# Ways to work with Out of Box things in Servicenow
+# Ways to work with Out of Box things in ServiceNow

 ## Jakarta and later